ANTONINEUTRON/bespoke_ai_job_app/README.md

 ### Key Features
 * **Resume Analysis:** Utilizes AI to provide in-depth analysis of resumes, identifying strengths, weaknesses, and areas for improvement.
 * **Job Posting Management:** Allows users to save and organize job postings for easy comparison and tracking.
-* **AI-Driven Insights:** Offers tailored recommendations based on resume analysis, job market trends with possible interview sections.
+* **AI-Driven Insights:** Offers tailored recommendations based on resume analysis, job market trends with possible interview questions.
 * **Cross-Platform Compatibility:** Built with Flutter for seamless user experience on both iOS and Android.

 ### Gemini Setup